cta-sst-1m/pe-extractor/README.md

 $ pip install -e .

-An optional converter for zfits files is available (zfits_to_raw_wf), to compile it:
+An optional converter for zfits files is available (convert_zfits), to compile it:

 $ make